1. Policy declaration

 - RACGP assessments means all summative and formative assessments required of participants, as amended from time to time.

-- RACGP examinations means the Applied Knowledge Test (AKT), Key Feature Problem (KFP) and Objective Structured Clinical Exam (OSCE).
+- RACGP examinations means the Applied Knowledge Test (AKT), Key Feature Problem (KFP) and Clinical Examination, which depending on the time of sitting, is the Objective Structured Clinical Exam (OSCE), Remote Clinical Exam (RCE) or Clinical Competency Exam (CCE).

-- Restriction means conditions, notations or undertakings associated with the doctor’s medical registration with AHPRA.
+- Restriction means conditions, suspensions or undertakings associated with the doctor’s medical registration with AHPRA.
 Definitions of these can be found on the AHPRA website.

-- TO means Training Organisation, and encompasses both Regional Training Organisations (RTOs) and the Remote Vocational Training Scheme (RVTS).
+- Training Organisation means both Regional Training Organisations (RTOs) and the Remote Vocational Training Scheme (RVTS).

 5. General principles